 However, in the moment, we really didn’t see what was coming.

 Jesus had told us so many times along the way, “My time has not yet come.”
 But, now it had.

 Over the past few weeks, he had acted differently as we were making the long journey to Jerusalem.
-His teaching had every more passion and it seemed as if he tried to prepare us for what would happen next.
+His teaching had even more passion and it seemed as if he was trying to prepare us for what would happen next.